mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 * db.*dropUser()*

 For *Collection management*, you can use *rename collection* to change the name of an existing *collection*.
 You also have *collection.createindex and collection.drop*.
 Both of these methods act on the *collection object*, which is why we have *db.collection.* In the shell, you'd want to change the *collection* to the *name of the collection*.
-This is just a placeholder.
+The *collection* here is just a placeholder.

 #### Collection Management